PoemMaster13/PoemMaster13.github.io/a-higher-alowence.md

-A higher Alowence
+# A Higher Allowance

-a higher alowence?
+A higher allowance?
-i think theres a lesson to be taught.
+I think theres a lesson to be taught.

-a higher alowence?
+A higher allowance?
-definetly not.
+Definetly not.

-a higher alowence?
+A higher allowance?
-your making me mad
+Your making me mad!

-a higher alowence?
+A higher allowance?
 SHUT UP IM YOUR DAD!